 Davis has served on the boards of directors of Truelink, RCT Analytics Ltd., ShopperTrak, the Illinois Technology Association, and the Chicago Finance Exchange and on the Alumni Council at UNC Kenan-Flagler Business School.
 She’s served on the advisory boards of RetelTechnologies (purchased by ShopperTrak), GeeYee and Ribstone.
 She holds BA and MBA degrees from the University of North Carolina at Chapel Hill and relocated from the Chicago area to Cary NC in 2010.

-Founder and CEO of BestVendor
+CEO of AdWerx

 Jeff Giesea is the Chairman of the Board of Directors of Three Ships and an investor in the company.
 Jeff helps guide the strategic direction of the company, supports the management team, and participates in corporate development activities.
 Early in the life of the company, he worked with Zach Clayton to shape the values and purpose of the business.